Best Crypto Cards in Israel (2026)

 |---|---|---|---|---|---|

-BTC funding at 100% appreciation actually costs you ILS 15,840 net after the 25% CGT on ILS 72,000 of gains.
-Stablecoin funding yields ILS 2,160 clear profit.
-That ILS 18,000 difference covers about 6 months of groceries at Shufersal or Rami Levy.
+BTC funding at 100% appreciation costs you ILS 17,123 net after the 25% CGT on ILS 72,000 of gains.
+Stablecoin funding yields ILS 877 clear profit.
+That ILS 18,000 difference still covers about 6 months of groceries at Shufersal or Rami Levy.
+Note that KAST's USD cashback is capped at the first $2,000/month of card spend, so at ILS 12,000/month a tech worker is spending well above the cap and earning the same ~$30/month cashback as someone spending only $2,000.
+Above the cap, additional spend earns no further cashback that month.

 At higher appreciation (300%+, common for early BTC or ETH holders), the gap is even starker.
-On ILS 144,000 annual spending funded by BTC that tripled, the disposal tax alone is ILS 27,000 - wiping out all cashback and FX savings combined.
-The math is unambiguous: never fund a card with appreciated crypto in Israel unless you are using a borrow-to-spend model.
+On ILS 144,000 annual spending funded by BTC that tripled, the disposal tax alone is ILS 27,000, wiping out all cashback and FX savings combined.
+For most Israeli users, appreciated BTC or ETH is a poor card-funding source; with borrow-to-spend unavailable in Israel, stablecoin funding is the way to stay tax-neutral.

 FX Savings Are Substantial for ILS Users